-Acasus has worked with partners to provide innovative satellite-based data maps to help vaccinators build efficient and equitable vaccination strategies.
+Partners, including Acasus, worked together to provide innovative satellite-based data maps to help vaccinators plan how to reach unvaccinated children.

 The second largest country in Africa, DRC ranks 196th worldwide in population density.
-Some villages are days away from the closest health center, and health centers often have limited staff and very few resources to reach those populations.
+Some villages are days from the closest health center, and centers often have limited staff and few resources.

-Health area managers also struggle with poor quality or missing data (villages listing, population).
-They are required by the Ministry of Health to fill in several time-consuming templates each year during the annual micro-planning process - but for nurses in rural areas, building a realistic strategy to deliver vaccines to all children is nearly impossible.
+Health area managers struggle with poor quality or missing data on villages and the population.
+They are required by the Ministry of Health to fill in templates each year during the annual micro-planning process, but for nurses in rural areas, building a realistic strategy to reach all children is nearly impossible.

-These documents leverage a precise mapping of the health areas - settlements locations and names, health areas limits and health facilities - conducted by the Center for International Earth Science Information Network (CIESIN) at Columbia University.
-WorldPop, a research program at the University of Southampton (UK) also uses geospatial datasets derived from satellite imagery to identify all settlements and build population estimates.
-These key datasets feed into a site placement optimization algorithm developed by Flowminder (Swedish non-profit foundation).
+These documents leverage a precise mapping of the health areas - locations and names of settlements, and limits of health areas and health facilities - developed by the Center for International Earth Science Information Network (CIESIN) at Columbia University.
+WorldPop, a research program at the University of Southampton (UK), also developed geospatial datasets derived from satellite imagery to identify all settlements and build population estimates.
+These datasets fed into a site placement optimization algorithm developed by Flowminder, a Swedish non-profit foundation.

-A preliminary draft of these documents was first generated for the local and central EPI teams to provide feedback.
-Borders, fixed vaccination sites and village names were validated and updated in partnership with local stakeholders.
-The key parameters of the site placement algorithm were also discussed and validated.
+A draft was first generated for the local and central vaccination teams to review.
+Borders, fixed vaccination sites and village names were then validated and updated in partnership with local stakeholders.

-The micro-plans provide local healthcare workers with realistic guidelines on how to best serve their population considering the limited resources (e.g. quarterly sessions recommended for communities that have less than 1,000 inhabitants, according to WHO guidelines).
-They suggest where and when to conduct vaccination sessions in order to cover the full population.
+The micro-plans provide local healthcare workers with realistic guidelines on how to best serve their population considering the limited resources (e.g. adjusting the frequency of community visits based on population).
+They suggest where and when to conduct vaccination sessions in order to maximise coverage.

-They have also shown that the micro-plans are helping to address issues linked to equity and “zero dose”.
-The micro-plans are now being used as guiding documents in 600 health areas.
-In many cases, it was found that the local staff was unfamiliar with the sites suggested to cover communities that had less than 1,000 inhabitants (60% of the sites needed to cover 20% of the population in Tanganyika).
-The micro-plans help identify populations that would normally not benefit from vaccination services.
+The micro-plans are also helping to address issues linked to equity and vaccinating “zero dose” children.
+In many cases, local staff were previously unfamiliar with the sites suggested to cover communities that had less than 1,000 inhabitants (60% of the sites needed to cover 20% of the population in Tanganyika).
+These micro-plans, as a result, helped identify populations that would previously not benefit from vaccination services.